 Our curriculum works on a two year cycle in Class 1 and a 4 year cycle in Class 2, due to our mixed aged classes.
 It is taken directly from the National Curriculum that was launched in September 2014.
 It is an ever changing curriculum and one designed to prepare our children to be life-long learners.
-Should you wish to find out any more information about our curriculum, please speak to Mrs Hugill, Senior Teacher in the first instance, or Mrs MacDonald, Headteacher.
+Should you wish to find out any more information about our curriculum, please speak to Mrs Hugill, Head of school in the first instance, or Mrs MacDonald, Headteacher.

 Here are our Long Term Plans for Key Stage 2:

 Here are the Long Term Plans for Key Stage 1:

 Here are the Medium Term Plans for Key Stage 2 so far this academic year:

 Here are the Medium Term Plans for Key Stage 1 so far this academic year:

 For RE teaching, we follow the North Yorkshire SACRE RE Agreed Syllabus 2013-2018 which is available here.

 The Christian Ethos of the School